SubleXBle/Debian-Updater/README.md

 ```bash
 wget https://raw.githubusercontent.com/SubleXBle/Debian-Updater/V-0.9/Installer.sh && chmod +x Installer.sh && ./Installer.sh
 ```
-You will get asked for the Path : Use the full Path : eg "/opt/Debian-Updater"
+You will get asked for the Path : Use the full Path : eg "/opt/Debian-Updater" (standard-path)

 then use the Updater for Updates of the Script
 ```bash